-Prerequisite(s): Placement into WRIT 060 or a passing grade in WRIT 050 (or COMM 050), and placement out of or a passing grade in Computer Literacy (COMP 085), and registration in or completion of Basic Learning Strategies (PF 121).
+Prerequisite(s): Placement into WRIT 060 or a passing grade in WRIT 050 (or COMM 050), and registration in or completion of Basic Learning Strategies (PF 121).
 Not open to students with credit for College Writing, Business Communication, Developmental English II, or Business & Professional Communication.